Judy Yung

-Judy Yung (1946 – December 14, 2020) was professor emerita in American Studies at the University of California, Santa Cruz.
+Judith Yung (January 25, 1946 – December 14, 2020) was a librarian, community activist, historian, and professor emerita in American Studies at the University of California, Santa Cruz.
 She specialized in oral history, women's history, and Asian American history.
-She died on December 14, 2020 in San Francisco, where she had returned in retirement.
+She died on December 14, 2020, in San Francisco, where she had returned in 2018.

 Life

 Judy Yung was the fifth daughter of six children born to immigrant parents from China.
 She grew up in San Francisco Chinatown, where her father worked as a janitor and her mother as a seamstress to support the family.
 Yung was able to acquire a bilingual education by attending both public school and Chinese language school for ten years.
-She received her Ph.D. in Ethnic Studies from the University of California, Berkeley.
-She also held an M.A. in Library Science from the University of California, Berkeley, and a B.A. in English Literature and Chinese from San Francisco State University.
+She received a B.A. in English Literature and Chinese Language from San Francisco State University in 1967 and a Masters in Library Science from the University of California, Berkeley the next year.
+Later, she went back to obtain her Ph.D.
+(1994) in Ethnic Studies from the University of California, Berkeley.

-Prior to entering academia, Yung worked as librarian for the Chinatown branch of the San Francisco Public Library and the Asian branch of the Oakland Public Library, pioneering the development of Asian language materials and Asian American interest collections in the public library to better serve the Asian American community.
+In the late 1960s and early 1970s, Yung worked as librarian for the Chinatown branch of the San Francisco Public Library and later established the first Asian public library in America at the Park Boulevard branch of the Oakland Public Library, pioneering the development of Asian language materials and Asian American interest collections in the public library to better serve the Asian American community.
 She also spent four years working as associate editor of the East West newspaper.

 In 1975, inspired by the discovery of Chinese poetry on the walls of the Angel Island detention barracks, Yung embarked on a research project with Him Mark Lai and Genny Lim to translate the poems and interview former Chinese detainees about their immigration experiences.
 They self-published Island: Poetry and History of Chinese Immigrants on Angel Island, 1910-1940 in 1980, and a second expanded edition of the book was published by the University of Washington Press in 2014.